ajdjyt/flipkart-review-scraper/README.md

 python -m pip install -U selenium emoji
 ```
 Also for selenium the Chrome driver is used.
 To setup the Chrome driver for your platform follow this [link](https://www.selenium.dev/documentation/webdriver/getting_started/install_drivers/ ).
+Any Chromium based browser should work Edge,Google Chrome etc.
+If you do not have any chrome based browser installed i recommend [Ungoogled Chromium](https://ungoogled-software.github.io/ungoogled-chromium-binaries/) [(Github)](https://github.com/ungoogled-software/ungoogled-chromium).
 ## Running:
 Place main.py and func.py in the same directory
 run by